rouge1616/DejaVu/README.md

 ## Citation

-If you use this software, please cite the following paper:
+If you use DejaVu in any capacity, please cite the following paper:

 **Haouchine, N., Stoyanov, D., Roy, F. and Cotin, S.**
 Dejavu: Intra-operative simulation for surgical gesture rehearsal.
 In MICCAI 2017, Proceedings, Part II 20 (pp. 523-531).